Are you concerned that the polar vortex will cause your energy bill to spiral out of control?

 We believe that conserving energy is a big part of our mission to change the way power is made.
 Below are some helpful tips, tools we offer to customers, and links to resources you can use to reduce your usage, limit your exposure during the cold weather, and avoid bill shock.

-- The Nest Learning Thermostat™ allows you to remotely adjust your thermostat via mobile app, and with Seasonal Savings it learns your behavior to fine-tune the temperature to be more efficient.
+- The Google Nest Learning Thermostat™ allows you to remotely adjust your thermostat via mobile app, and with Seasonal Savings it learns your behavior to fine-tune the temperature to be more efficient.
 We’re the only supplier to offer 100% renewable energy bundled with the Nest.
 See why customers love Nest, and learn more.

 - Two factors control your energy bill: your overall usage and your price per kWh rate.
 By enrolling on one of our fixed rate plans, you can minimize any rate fluctuations.
 As for reducing your usage, read below for some ideas.